sagivba/sagiv-barhoom.me/_posts/2022-12-23-quote_inside_strings_and_interpulation.md

 ---
 # Quote inside strings and interpulation examples

-## quotes in sting using Oracle sql an plsql:
+## quotes in strings using Oracle sql and plsql:
 Single quote inside of a quoted string is escaped with second single quote: 'don''t'.
 But better use Q literals: Q'[don't]'.
 ```sql
 select  'don''t walk away!', q'[don't] stay here' from  dual;